N.C. judge declines to certify election of disputed congressional race

 Breaking News Emails

-WASHINGTON — A North Carolina judge Tuesday denied Republican Mark Harris' request to certify the still-disputed congressional race in the state's ninth congressional district, saying that the North Carolina Board of Elections should complete its investigation before the court considers intervening.
+WASHINGTON — A North Carolina judge on Tuesday denied Republican Mark Harris' request to certify the still-disputed congressional race in the state's 9th Congressional District, saying that the North Carolina Board of Elections should complete its investigation before the court considers intervening.

 Attorneys for Harris, who finished with a 905-vote lead in November's general election, argued that the ongoing delays in the state's investigation and uncertainty about the process going forward was enough reason for the judge to intervene and grant Harris' petition.